aws-samples/realtime-toxicity-detection/lambda/README.md

 ## IAM permissions

-First we will create an IAM permission to let the Lambda function invoke our SageMaker serverless inference endpoint.

 ### Creating our custom policy

 First we will create an IAM  policy to let our Lambda function invoke our SageMaker endpoint.

 - Open the [Identity and Access Management Console](https://console.aws.amazon.com/iam/home?)
 - Select `Access management` and then `Policies` from the left hand navigation